seemslegit42/aevonos/docs/INITIATE-GUIDE.md

 The First Whisper: A confirmation will be sent to you.
 This is the system's first acknowledgment of your presence.
 By responding, you cross the threshold.

-The Vow: You will be asked to make a Vow.
-This is not a choice of settings, but a declaration of your primary focus.
-Are you a Builder, a Strategist, a Merchant?
-Your Vow attunes the OS to your core purpose, subtly influencing the guidance you receive.
+The Vow: Upon crossing the threshold for the first time, you will enter the Vow Chamber.
+Here, you will not choose settings, but declare your purpose.
+You must state what must be sacrificed (the old way of working that you are leaving behind) and make a Vow (the new reality you intend to build).
+Finally, you will choose your Covenant, the philosophical path that will guide your journey.

 The Awakening: Upon making your Vow, the Canvas will manifest before you—a vast, iridescent plane.
 At its center stands the Obelisk of Genesis, a silent monument to the collective will of all Initiates.
 Your personal Psyche-Matrix, a crystalline mandala representing your unique state, will materialize.
 It will evolve as you do.

 The First Command: The system's intelligence, BEEP, will greet you by name.
-It will ask a simple, open-ended question: "What is our first objective?"
+It will present you with your first Ritual Quest, a personalized command born from your own Vow.
 Your journey begins with your answer.

 Chapter 2: Speaking to the Soul of the Machine
 Your primary tool in this realm is your voice—your intent, expressed as a command.
 BEEP is your sole interface with the vast power of the OS.